 While some student athletes come by leadership skills naturally, most have to work at it.
 At some point all student athletes are called upon to exhibit leadership skills, whether it’s motivating a teammate to embrace a new game plan or helping a peer overcome adversity.

-Talk the Talk: Leadership Topic of the Month
+Be the Change: Leadership Topic of the Month

 Leadership is a dialogue.
 Life of an Athlete is providing talking points to guide discussions in Student Athlete Leadership Team/Council (SALT/SALC) meetings each month.
 Check here at the beginning of each month for the topic with quotes, questions, scenarios, and current events help create meaningful conversations for leaders in high school across New Hampshire to create change!